Deaf & Hard of Hearing - Total Communication

 Highlands Middle School – 5th to 6th grade

-Deaf and Hard of Hearing students continue to focus on expanding expressive and receptive language skills at this level, with the added emphasis on gaining independence Students follow the general education curriculum for core academic classes of math, science, social studies and language arts.
-They also receive instruction in technology, art, and physical education, with an additional option of band and choir.
+Deaf and Hard of Hearing students continue to focus on expanding expressive and receptive language skills at this level, with the added emphasis on gaining independence Utilizing interpreters and support from a DHH teacher, students follow the general education curriculum for core academic classes of math, science, social studies and language arts.
+They also receive instruction in STEM, art, and physical education, with an additional option of band and choir.
 As in the elementary school, all support services are continued.

 Crossroads Middle School – 7th to 8th grade